-For frozen grated cheese, use straight from the freezer if using in cooking, or defrost in the fridge and use straight away after defrosting (i.e. within 24 hours).
+Frozen grated cheese can be used straight from the freezer in cooking or defrosted in the fridge and used immediately after defrosting (within 24 hours).

-For block, defrost in the fridge and use within 3 days.
+For our block cheddar, defrost in the fridge and use it within 3 days.

 For a frozen block of cheese, you should defrost in the fridge, then use as you would normally.
 Once defrosted, it is best used within 3 days.